 Our school is staffed by four full-time Registered Nurses to ensure that students and staff receive safe and timely healthcare, and to promote a healthy school environment.
-The school nurse’s office is located on the first floor of the Elementary School building, and our dorm nurses’ offices are located on the first floor of the MS and HS dorm buildings.
+The school nurse’s office is located on the second floor of the Elementary School building, and our dorm nurses’ offices are located on the first floor of the MS and HS dorm buildings.

 Phone: +82 (0)64 741 0528